timmo001/system-bridge/README.md

 ### Linux

-You will need the `lshw` package to get the system information such as the UUID.
+You will need these packages:

+- `lshw`: Gets system information such as the UUID.
+- `upower`: (Optional) Gets battery information.

 ## Installation